 Skip to main content

-MergeWatch supports three deployment models.
-Each one makes a different trade-off between setup effort, infrastructure control, and data residency.
+MergeWatch supports two deployment models.
+Each makes a different trade-off between setup effort, infrastructure control, and data residency.
 Pick the one that matches your compliance and operational requirements.

 At a glance